DocuSign Benchmark Research

 You can read about my DocuSign internship experience here!

 Over the summer of 2016, I interned at DocuSign as a UX researcher.
-I led and conducted a usability benchmark research to address the problems of sending /signing a document for first time users.
+I led and conducted their first ever benchmark usability study to address the problems of sending /signing a document for first time users.

 Role: UX Researcher

 *Work is under NDA and cannot be be shared or distributed to public facing spaces.

 I worked alongside my mentor, team and stakeholders to generate a discussion guide, recruit participants, perform remote interviews, synthesize data, provide recommendations and prepare a report regarding my findings.